ollej/shoutbridge/README.md

  * show_nick - Set to "True" to prefix each message with shoutbox nick.
 Otherwise the bot will rename itself to the username of the shoutbox user.
  * log_date_format - Date format for logging.
  * latest_shout - Start reading shout messages from this id.
+ * debug - Print debug information.
+Raw xml sent/received, sqlalchemy output etc.
+ * verbose - Prints information on what the script is doing.
+ * quiet - Make script quiet as a mouse, not outputting anything.
  * plugins - Comma separated list of plugin names to load.

 ### Jabber conference room ###